 - You can download the jQuery library software from its official website or include the library in your HTML code from CDN.
 Find out how this is done in this tutorial.

 - Read our jQuery tutorial.
-You will begin by learning the basics of the library and slowly move on to more advanced lessons.
+You will begin by learning jQuery basics and slowly move on to more advanced lessons.
 If at any time you feel stuck, try going back to previous tutorials.

 - Our jQuery tutorial will give you plenty of chances to practice writing jQuery scripts.
-Each topic is covered not only with theory but also useful jQuery examples.
+Each topic is covered not only with theory but also useful examples, making them perfect jQuery cheat sheets.
 Click the Try it Live button, make changes to the example code and see corresponding results immediately.